Ptolemaida: Demographics

-According to the Encyclopædia Britannica 1911 edition, the first settlers of the city were Turks following the conquest of Macedonia by the Ottoman Empire.
+According to the 1911 edition of the Encyclopædia Britannica, the first settlers of the city were Turks following the conquest of Macedonia by the Ottoman Empire.
 The Turks remained the majority until the population exchange of 1924.
 Between 1924 and 1926, Greeks escaping from Anatolia settled here and became the majority.

 The current municipal unit of Ptolemaida is constituted by the city of Ptolemaida and 11 small communities.
-At the 2011 census, the population of the city was 32,142 residents.
-The total population of the municipality Eordaia in 2011 was 45,592 residents.
+At the 2021 census, the population of the city was 31,575 residents.
+The total population of the municipality Eordaia in 2021 was 42,515 residents.